ngamiga@gmail.com

 Introduction

-Back in 1997, the Amiga had just been sold to a new and upcoming company, Gateway 2000, a PC manufacture that was closes to becoming number one above Dell or HP, it wasn't all that clear as to why Gateway bought the Amiga back in 1997, rumours suggested that just because Dell took an interest, Gateway bought it, it later became apparent the main interest was the patent, however they were surprised to get a very active community with it.
+Back in 1997, the Amiga had just been sold to a new and upcoming company, Gateway 2000, a PC manufacture that was close to becoming number one above Dell or HP, it wasn't all that clear as to why Gateway bought the Amiga back in 1997, rumours suggested that just because Dell took an interest, Gateway bought it.
+It later became apparent the main interest was the patent, however they were surprised to get a very active community with it.
 After a year of pretty much nothing done with the Amiga, Gateway decided they could perhaps use the brand to launch a new internet, multimedia set top box systems a market that was getting more and more interest as the world connected up to the world wide web.
 From 1998 to the end of 1999 the project ran, partnerships were made with QNX to develop the new OS and new hardware was planned.
 Unfortunately the idea was scrapped and another potential Amiga rival passed by.
 The rest of this page is dedicated to covering what we know of the project.
 The AmigaMCC particularly interest me as I always like the idea, the goal and the design of the computer.

 The Design